shrividya-subramaniam/Research-Paper-Summarizer-For-Different-Personas-Using-LangChain-and-RAG/README.md

 Unlike OpenAI, Anthropic does not offer proprietary embedding models.
 This meant a separate solution was required to generate embeddings.

 **Solution:**
 To address this, an open-source embedding model from HuggingFace, specifically all-MiniLM-L6-v2 model, was integrated into the project.
-This model is lightweight, efficient, and performs well for semantic similarity tasks.The generated embeddings are then stored and managed using FAISS (Facebook AI Similarity Search), an open-source library for similarity search and clustering of dense vectors.This combination allowed the project to create a knowledge base from the research papers, enabling the sentence window retrieval mechanism to work without depending on Anthropic for embeddings.
+This model is lightweight, efficient, and performs well for semantic similarity tasks.
+The generated embeddings are then stored and managed using FAISS (Facebook AI Similarity Search), an open-source library for similarity search and clustering of dense vectors.This combination allowed the project to create a knowledge base from the research papers, enabling the sentence window retrieval mechanism to work without depending on Anthropic for embeddings.

 ### 2. API Rate Limits and Model Overloading (Anthropic API)